NeikiDev/NeikiAnalytics/results/phishing/twitter-fakeGiveaway-group#1.md

 ## Information
 - [x] I think everybody sees and thinks that this thing is **FAKE** and **SCAM**
 - [x] **DONT CLICK THIS LINKS**
+- [x] Block the guy who added you to the Group!

 # Screenshots